 Additionally, depending on the fallen knights current stance, he gains an additional effect.

-- Shield Oath: Anytime an enemy successfully hits the fallen knight while this ability is active, the creature is subjected to an Intimidate check to demoralize that creature as a free action that may be taken even when it’s not the fallen knight’s turn.
+- Unholy Shield: Anytime an enemy successfully hits the fallen knight while this ability is active, the creature is subjected to an Intimidate check to demoralize that creature as a free action that may be taken even when it’s not the fallen knight’s turn.
 Intimidate checks to demoralize a creature in this way bypass any immunities to fear the creature may possess.

-- Sword Oath: Anytime the fallen knight successfully hits a creature with a melee attack while this ability is active, the creature is subjected to an Intimidate check to demoralize that creature as a free action that may be taken even when it’s not the fallen knight’s turn.
+- Wrathful Sword: Anytime the fallen knight successfully hits a creature with a melee attack while this ability is active, the creature is subjected to an Intimidate check to demoralize that creature as a free action that may be taken even when it’s not the fallen knight’s turn.
 Intimidate checks to demoralize a creature in this way bypass any immunities to fear the creature may possess.

-The fallen knight may use this one time per day plus an additional time per day for each level after 8th.
+The fallen knight may use this one time per day plus an additional time per day for three paladin levels after 10th.

 Master of Fear (Su)